-No Dating Chuston Short name Vulnerability Trigger Consequence No Rating Cluster Short name relation to IAP role and is provided Trigger Consequence investments. to Members, who agree to abide by them.
-20 D II Governance The IAP's terms of reference are not reviewed regularly, do not meet best practice and/or are not fit for purpose.
+No Rating Cluster Short name Vulnerability Trigger Consequence relation to investments.
+IAP role and is provided to Members, who agree · to abide by them.
+20 DII Governance The IAP's terms of reference are not reviewed regularly, do not meet best practice and/or are not fit for purpose.
 Annual Review of delegations Detrimental decisions made in relation to investments.
-21 D II Governance Those charged with governance of the Fund and Scheme are unable to fulfil their responsibilities effectively.
+21 DII Governance Those charged with governance of the Fund and Scheme are unable to fulfil their responsibilities effectively.
 A training policy is in place which requires Members to receive continuing training and all new Members to attend the SAB training course.
-The IAP membership includes Trade Union representatives, active and retired representatives, Independent Advisors and the Managing Director to maintain continuity of knowledge and experience over time.
+The IAP membership includes Trade Union representatives, active and retired representatives, lndependent Advisors and the Managing Director to maintain continuity of knowledge and experience over time.
 The Fund subscribes to relevant professional bodies e.g. LAPFF, NAPF and representatives attend major conferences.
 The IAP is very experienced and knowledgeable and monitors the performance of the Fund Members fail to act in the best interests of the fund.
-22 D II Governance The IAP's membership is not chosen with reference to members' investment skills/knowledge.
+22 DII Governance The IAP's membership is not chosen with reference to members' investment skills/knowledge.
 Members unable to fully participate in the IAP decisions A training policy is in place which requires Members to receive continuing training and all new Members to attend the SAB training course.
 The IAP membership includes Trade Union representatives, active and retired representatives, Independent Advisors and the Managing Director to maintain continuity of knowledge and experience over time.
 The Fund subscribes to relevant professional bodies e.g. LAPFF, PLSA and representatives attend major conferences.
 The IAP is very experienced and knowledgeable and monitors the Members fail to act in the best interests of the fund.
-23 DII Governance Members take performance of the Fund Managing Director to All decisions of the Sub-optimal or decisions without due regard to raise any concerns with Independent Advisors IAP are subject to the Governance and inappropriate decisions impact investment advice, along and report to Governance Audit Committee's returns and in due
+23 D II Governance Members take decisions without due regard to performance of the Fund Managing Director to raise any concerns with Independent Advisors All decisions of the IAP are subject to the Governance and Sub-optimal or inappropriate decisions impact investment advice, along and report to Governance Audit Committee's returns and in due